canmom/canmom.github.io/_posts/crit/baru/2020-10-11-tyrant-6-exponential.md

 ### The first ingredient: exponential functions and calculus

 To begin: a little more on the 'number of interest'.
-We spoke of the breeding elephants: but to understand what makes $$e^x$$ special compared to, say, $$2^x$$, we need to deal with not discrete, but continuous functions.
+We spoke of the splitting bacteria: but to understand what makes $$e^x$$ special compared to, say, $$2^x$$, we need to deal with not discrete, but continuous functions.

 So let's follow the path of Jacob Bernoulli, studying compound interest in 1683.
 We imagine a bank account, accruing interest over time.
 Let's imagine an extremely generous bank awards interest at 100%.
 If you have £100 in your bank account, at the end of the year, they give you 100% more money, and you have £200.